OmerSakar/OmerSakar.github.io/content/eduwork/index.md

 GPUs have an increasingly big impact on industry and academia, due to their great computational capabilities.
 However, in practice, one usually needs to have expert knowledge on GPU architectures to optimally gain advantage of those capabilities.

 Within the project, I focussed on the verification of GPU code and the structured optimisation of GPU code, while ensuring that functional correctness is preserved.

 During my PhD, I worked mainly with the [VerCors](https://vercors.ewi.utwente.nl/) toolset, a deductive verifier for concurrent software.
 It also supports the deductive verification of GPGPU programs.
 For my publications, see [here](/publications).

+Education I was involved in:
+* **Programming**, Bachelor course, introduction to programming, role Teacher
+* **Programming Principles, Patterns, Processes**, Master's course, role assisting Teacher.

 ## Master: Technical Computer Science {{< fsr txt="Nov.
 2017 ‑ April 2020" size="12px">}}
 ###### {{< fs txt="Master of Science, University of Twente, Enschede, Netherlands" size="16px">}}